jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 			\
 				76cada - 62ecb3 - b886a0 [feature]

-1. Checkout the master Branch and apply the commit "62ecb3" of the branch [feature]
+1. Checkout the master Branch and apply the commit *"62ecb3"* of the branch [feature]

 		git checkout master
  		git cherry-pick 62ecb3

-2. You could also copy the entire log history from 76cada - 62ecb3 to the master
+2. You could also copy the entire log history from *"76cada - 62ecb3"* commits from the current bracnh to the master

 		git checkout -b newbranch 62ecb3 git rebase --onto master 76cada^

+It is handy if you're on a different branch for any reason but still need that specific change.
+Be aware that if you cherry-pick without pushing that change that this change is not persistent.
+It's committed to your local repository but not to the remote (it might be what you need in cases though).

 >For further explanation you could read the following link:  https://ariejan.net/2010/06/10/cherry-picking-specific-commits-from-another-branch/